-Are you using Zoom yet?
-Everyone who's been forced to work, or do schoolwork, from home during the coronavirus lockdown seems to be using the video-conferencing platform for meetings, classes and even social gatherings.
+Are you using Zoom?
+Everyone who's had to work, or do schoolwork, from home during the coronavirus lockdown seems to be using the video-conferencing platform for meetings, classes and even social gatherings.

 There are good reasons Zoom has taken off and other platforms haven't.
 Zoom is easy to set up, easy to use and lets up to 100 people join a meeting for free.
 It just works.